-- Emphatic listening – showing appreciation of the other person’s feelings on the issue at hand.
-Putting yourself in their shoes.
+- Empathetic listening – showing appreciation for the other person’s feelings on the issue at hand.
+Put yourself in their shoes.

 - Generative listening – fully understanding the issue at hand, which allows you to ask enlightening and insightful questions.